Panzer IV Ausf.J (Late)

 I never knew they increased the turret front armor.
 Considering how big of a weakness this is for current Pz.IV’s, that could be very impactful in battle.

-While having to make due with manual traverse is going to be a bit annoying, I can see how it has enough other improvements to make it worthy of a higher BR, mainly the HEAT-FS.
+While having to make due with manual traverse is going to be a bit annoying, I seems to have enough other improvements to make it worthy of a higher BR, mainly the HEAT-FS.
 It would be a solid addition overall to help reduce the BR gap that currently exists between the VK 30.02 and the Pz.IV H.

 Wouldn’t this version also have the ability to mount the schürzen and ostketten simultaneously?